lushaylabs/tangnano9k-series-examples/README.md

 ### Random Scrolling Graph
 Article that goes through the process of generating pseudo "random" numbers using LFSRs and plotting them to the screen creating a scrolling graph.
 Full article can be found [here](https://learn.lushaylabs.com/tang-nano-9k-generating-random/)

+### Arbiter
+Implements a memory controller allowing for three modules to share a common memory.
+Full article can be found here [here](https://learn.lushaylabs.com/tang-nano-9k-sharing-resources/)